thayton/thayton.github.io/_drafts/scraping-with-django-backend.md

     scraper.scrape()
 {% endhighlight %}

-The model(s) you created in models.py can be used in this standalone script for the data you scrape.
+The model(s) you define in custom_scraper/models.py can now be used in this standalone script.

-Now just make the script executable and you're all set up.
+Now just make the script executable and you're all set.

 {% highlight bash %}
 $ chmod +x scraper.py